Top 9 Tips to Write Perfect Answers in CBSE Board Exam 2020

 No matter how well you prepare for the exam, but if you are not able to put all your knowledge in the right way on your answer sheet then all your hard work goes in vain.
-Actually, it is a well observed fact that students often get nervous and anxious while sitting in the examination hall.
-The pressure is so overwhelming that they tend to forget what they had learned.
+Actually, it is a well observed fact that students often become nervous and anxious while sitting in the examination hall.
+The pressure is so overwhelming that they tend to forget what they had learned during the exam preparations.
 Though it is natural among all but the situation can be made easy by following a few useful tips while sitting in the examination hall and writing your paper.

-Here we will take a look at some tips and strategies which will help you prepare and attempt your exams in the best possible way.
+Here we will take a look at some tips and strategies which will help you prepare and attempt your exam in the best possible way.

 1. Make right use of additional 15 minutes